-- 17.2 Therefore, in order for the procurement process to commence the award criteria (appendix B) needs to be approved by Cabinet.
-The criteria have been carefully considered to ensure that providers successful in the process are capable of meeting the necessary requirements and can deliver appropriate quality services in Rutland. - 17.3 It is recommended that power to award the contract is delegated to the Strategic Director for Places in consultation with the Portfolio Holder for Planning, Highways and Transport.
+- 17.2 Therefore in order for the procurement process to commence the award criteria (appendix B) needs to be approved by Cabinet.
+The criteria have been carefully considered to ensure that providers successful in the process are capable of meeting the necessary requirements and can deliver appropriate quality services in Rutland. - 17.3 It is recommended to delegate authority to the Strategic Director for Places in consultation with the Portfolio Holder for Planning, Highways and Transport to award the contracts.
 This will speed up the process and decisions will be made in line with criteria in this report.

-18 BACKGROUND PAPERS
+18. BACKGROUND PAPERS